sadieleob/solo-blog-flux/README.md

 gateway-proxy   LoadBalancer   10.152.183.20   192.168.64.51   80:31344/TCP,443:32573/TCP   11m
 ```

+Clone your personal forked repo locally.
+We will now finalise the configuration and start to add TLS encryption, Authentication, Rate Limiting and Transformation capabilties to the Petclinic application via Git commits.

 ```sh
 git add -A && git commit -m "staging update" && git push